Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Lower back feels sore to the touch

-The symptoms of a lumbar strain may resemble other conditions and medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a lumbar strain sometimes look like other conditions and medical problems.
+Always see your health care provider for a diagnosis.

 Your opinion or preference